MihaiC-1/Material-Storage/README.md

 # Material-Storage

-Managing a repository with a file database and a console options menu.
+Managing a store with a file database and a console options menu.

 The CRUD options are made on a material repository (Create / Read / Update / Delete).
 More display and sorting options according to different criteria.
 Their displays are in tabular format, in consoles.
 The end of